kingleon247/signalwire-click-to-call/README.md

 ## Using the application

 ### Landing Page
 In your browser, navigate to `http://localhost:3000`.
 There you will see the apps' main entry point, the Lead Generation Landing page.
 It Will have a click-to-call link and button in the App Bar and  Hero Section respectively.
 You will also see the default `(555) 555-5555` phone number displayed, at the top, on the App Bar.
-This number will be displayed until you set your `Signalwire credentials` and `phone number` on the Settings Page of the app.
+This number will be displayed until you set your `Signalwire credentials` and `phone number`.

 ### Register
 Navigate to the registration page via either the `Register link` in the bottom right hand of the footer of the Landing Page, or by manually navigating to `http://localhost:3000/register`.
-You will need to enter a name, email, and password.
-As the first user to register, this will, by default, grant you admin access.
-Only one user can be registered at a time.
+Only one user can be registered.
 All other user registry attempts will receive an unauthorized request message.
 To change this edit the backend `RegisteredUserController.php` file.

 ### Dashboard
 After successful registration, you will be redirected to the Admin `Dashboard Page`.
-Here you can see the call history for the configured `Signalwire` number after setting your credentials on the Settings Page.
+Here you can see the call history for the configured `Signalwire` number after configuration.

 ### Settings
-Here is where you will configure your  `Signalwire` number and credentials.
+Here is where you will configure your `Signalwire` credentials.
 You will need your `SpaceUrl`, `ProjectId`, `Token`, `SignalwireNumber (which will serve as the public facing business number)`, and your `cell phone` or any other phone number that you want to receive calls from the landing page on.
-Fill in the info as required on the Settings Page form and click save to set your credentials to the database.
-Note: the form fields have hints for the info as it needs to be entered.

-Next navigate back to the `Dashboard` and if everything is configured correctly, you will be able to see your call history here.
-Also, you will see your `Signalwire` number displayed on the `Landing Page` and when the `Click To Call Now!` button is clicked it will trigger a call that will be forwarded to your cell phone.
+Next navigate back to the `Dashboard` and you will be able to view your call history here.
+Also, you will see your `Signalwire` number displayed on the `Landing Page`.
+When the `Click To Call Now!` button is clicked it triggers a call that will be forwarded to your cell phone.
 The caller will hear "Thanks for calling Perfect Painters.
 Please hold while I connect you".

 ## License